gvajda/radio-paradise-song-notification/README.md

  - The application will write data in folder:
  *c:\Users\<username>\AppData\Roaming\RP_Notify*
     - The *config.ini* file in the folder referred above is synchronized with memory so besides of storing configuration it can act as an API to change settings
-    - In case the user logs in the cached cookie file will be kept in the same folder
+    - In case the user logs in via the app, the cached cookie file will be kept in the same folder
     - Logging can be enabled only by editing the *config.ini* file.
 Logs will be kept in the same folder
 - When the application is running, the shortcut of the app will apperar in the Start menu (this is required for the Desktop notifications).
-This shortcut will be left in Start menu or deleted upon eciting the app depending on the settings in the tray menu.
+This shortcut will be left in Start menu or deleted upon exiting the app depending on the settings in the tray menu.

  Note: The app wasn't tested with insufficient user rights.